The Hills Have Eyes (1977 film): Filming

 Robert Burns, the production designer of The Texas Chain Saw Massacre, also served as the production designer for the film.
-He re-used many of the props from The Texas Chain Saw Massacre to decorate the cannibal clan's lair, including animal hides and bones.
+He reused many of the props from The Texas Chain Saw Massacre to decorate the cannibal clan's lair, including animal hides and bones.
 The sequence where Dee Wallace's character confronts a tarantula was not part of the film's script; it was added to the film after the filmmakers discovered the spider on a road.
 The tarantula was not harmed during the filming of the sequence.
 During the sequence where the cannibals eat Big Bob, a leg of lamb stood in for human flesh.
 This was a relief for the hungry actors.
-At one point, Craven considered having the character Papa Jupiter eat baby Katy, an idea which most of the cast disliked.
+At one point, Craven considered having the character Papa Jupiter eat baby Katy, an idea that most of the cast disliked.
 Berryman refused to do the scene, and Craven allowed Katy to survive.
-The carcass of the Carter's family dog, Beauty, was an actual dog carcass that the filmmakers purchased; Craven has refused to explain how exactly the filmmakers obtained the carcass.
+The carcass of the Carter's family dog, Beauty, was an actual dog carcass that the filmmakers purchased; Craven has refused to explain how exactly the filmmakers obtained it.

 Post-production

-The film was initially given an X rating by the MPAA due to its graphic violence.
-Due to this, significant material was removed from Fred's death scene, the sequence where Mars and Pluto attack the trailer, and the last confrontation with Papa Jupiter.
-Out of one hundred possible titles for the film, The Hills Have Eyes was chosen.
+The film was initially given an X rating by the MPAA due to its graphic violence, so significant material was removed from Fred's death scene, the sequence where Mars and Pluto attack the trailer, and the last confrontation with Papa Jupiter.
+Out of about 100 possible titles for the film, The Hills Have Eyes was chosen.
 It tested well with audiences, though Craven did not like it.
 Prints of the film were made by Metro-Goldwyn-Mayer.